docToolchain/docs-as-co.de/docs/_pages/imprint-privacy.md

 The following text has to be included in sites provided from Germany by German citicens, due to our sometimes strange, inconsistent and user-unfriendly data privacy laws.

+At the end of this page you find some information about licenses for various products we use to produce and maintain the site!

 ## Imprint

 #### Anbieter